PaulCapestany/nostr_threads/README.md

    - Develop the URL parsing logic to handle various edge cases.
    - Integrate the multimodal model to process media URLs and generate metadata.

+4. **Integrate with Couchbase Eventing**
+   - Set up a Couchbase Eventing function to detect new messages.
+   - Define an API endpoint in `nostr_threads` to handle new messages and update threads in real-time.

-4. **Enhance Documentation and Testing**
+5. **Enhance Documentation and Testing**
    - Review and update code comments to be godoc compatible.
    - Write comprehensive unit tests and implement regression and integration testing.

-Would you like to proceed with these changes?
-If so, I can start by defining and implementing the flattened JSON structure for threads.

 ## TODO
 - [x] **General**